 How do we tackle sustainability questions with the help of data and data science?
 What is sustainability research?
 How do you measure sustainability and in what sectors is that vital?
 What are the needs and priorities of the society?
 How does the multidisciplinary research in Helsinki University answer to the demand?

-Come to Tiedekulma Think Corner or join our webinar to hear more and be prepared for a lively discussion.
-The event is organised by the Helsinki Center of Data Science HiDATA and the Institute of Sustainability Science HELSUS.
+The event was organised by the Helsinki Center of Data Science HiDATA and the Institute of Sustainability Science HELSUS.
 You can find the presentation links in the program.

 9:00 Program starts

 - Opening words, Laura Ruotsalainen Associate Professor, HiDATA, HELSUS

 - Introduction of HELSUS, director Anne Toppinen